pivlab/phenoplier/nbs/15_gsa_gls/20-null_simulations/10_gwas_harmonization/README.md

 # Manhattan and QQ plots

-Notebook `15-gwas-qqplot.ipynb` checks that the distribution of pvalues is as expected.
+Notebooks `*-qqplot.ipynb` checks that the distribution of pvalues is as expected.

-REMEMBER TO RUN QQPLOTS NOTEBOOKS WHEN ALL IS DONE